jfoote/vulture/README.md

 *So unpolished you need to read the source code to figure out how to use it*

 This implementation assumes it is running in an EC2 instance with a role that has access to the 'vulture88' bucket.
 I'm sorry.
-If you're interested in how this came to be, how it works, or if you want to collaborate on some research [drop me a line](jmfoote@loyola.edu).
+If you're interested in how this came to be, how it works, or if you want to collaborate on pushing it forward [drop me a line](jmfoote@loyola.edu).

 ## How it works